 I found out about this song in 2012, i did the words in Portuguese and a new arrangement and we quickly started to include it in our repetoire during concerts!
 It’s a beautiful song about devotion in a loving relationship.
 For the recording of this song, we called the wonderful Carles Denia to sing his part in valenciano.
 His participation was a joy, i love hearing our voices together, so distinctive!
 From an instrumental point of view, Ales Cesarini is on double bass, Carlos Sanchis on accordion, David with ethnic percussion and the multi-instrumentalist Andrés Belmonte on ney (Turkish flute): ‘Brazil-Valencia-Turkey!’

 Tudo o Que Vocé Queria

-I did this song in August of 2015 with the album almost finished and i was enthusiastic about including it as a ‘bonus track’.
+I did this song in the summer with the album almost finished and i was enthusiastic about including it as a ‘bonus track’.
 It was something fresh, recently composed and played in a very natural and free way in the studio.

 24/7 Valencia magazine